equinor/appsec-fundamentals-authn-authz-cs/ex-06/doc/scenario_1.md

 ## --Security considerations--

-* Valid account means all accounts in the Azure AD tenant, not only "employees".
+* Valid account means all accounts in the Microsoft Entra ID tenant, not only "employees".
 It could be externals, guests accounts or similar.
 * Be aware of security considerations for multi tenant applications ([MS Guidance](https://msrc.microsoft.com/blog/2023/03/guidance-on-potential-misconfiguration-of-authorization-of-multi-tenant-applications-that-use-azure-ad/))